learnwell/learnwell.github.io/pages/anki.md

 	# Due within last 5 days
 	is:due prop:ivl<=5 -"tag:chem112" -flag:1 -flag:2
 	```
-  * Intervals to help setup 3 different decks or filtered decks to study for upcomign tests in a repeatable fashio
+  * Intervals to help setup 3 different decks or filtered decks to study for upcoming tests and only graduating into anki's hands once personal interests have been met.
 	```
 	# Deck for graduating cards on a Daily basis
 	1m 10m 2h 10h 1d max:3d